bikachuuuuuu/election_analysis/README.md

 ## Election Audit Summary

-This project analyzed and audited voting data for
+This project analyzed and audited voting data for The Colorado Board of Elections for one particular race.

-Using this code as a base code, the election commision can analyze future elections.
+However, using this code as a base code, the election commision can analyze future elections.
+This can be done by modifying the loops for county_list and candidate_names.
+By modifying these two variables for the chosen race by it's county and candidates, the framework for this code can generate the same summary statistics.